-When considering multi-tenant and single-tenant solutions, there are two major considerations; the application platform choices-multi-tenant, multi-instance, and single-tenant software-and the network architecture choices-shared and isolated network architectures.
+When considering multi-tenant and single-tenant solutions, there are two major considerations; the application platform choices multi-tenant, multi-instance, and single-tenant software-and the network architecture choices-shared and isolated network architectures.

 These considerations are interrelated, and the application platform may constrain the network architecture choice.
-Typically, multi-tenant applications are deployed on a shared network.
-Multi-instance and single-tenant applications may be deployed on shared or isolated network architectures as shown the figure.
+Typically, multitenant applications are deployed on a shared network.
+Multi-instance and single-tenant applications may be deployed on shared or isolated network architectures as shown in the following figure.